General

 To interpret scanned text I use ABBYY

-also handles Swedish text.
+Finereader 10.
 The program is very impressive.
-It is fast
+It is fast and makes

-and makes very few errors.
-It seems to use a list of words online, which
+very few errors.
+It seems to use a list of words online, which can be

-can be treacherous in some cases, as possible mistakes may be hard to
+treacherous in some cases, as possible mistakes may be hard to spot.

 On the other hand this helps it to distinguish between, say, "m"